Skip to main content

 43. Go on a virtual tour of a museum or landmark.

-44. Have a family storytelling session by the fireplace.
+44. Have a family storytelling session.

 45. Make homemade popcorn and have a movie marathon.

-46. Visit a nearby indoor ice skating rink.
+46. Visit an indoor ice skating rink.

 47. Have a family DIY science experiment day.